GrayJack/janetrs/README.md

 there is no minimal supported Rust version (MSRV) yet.

-Notice that most doc tests will fail if the feature "almagation" or "link-system" aren't set, because most of then need it for the Janet runtime to function properly.
+Notice that most doc tests will fail if the feature "almagation" or "link-system" aren't set, because most of then need the Janet runtime to function properly.

 ## Cargo Features